stevepowell99/theorymaker4/help.md

 ### Why aren’t my linked nodes appearing inside groups?

 Groups only contain nodes that are explicitly defined with `ID:: ...` while the group is open; links don’t “pull” nodes into groups.

+### Can I drag nodes into/out of groups?

+Yes (pseudo drag/drop): **Shift+drag** a node onto a group box to move it into that group (if you have multiple nodes selected via the checkbox UI, dragging a selected node moves the whole selection).
+Drop on empty space to move the node(s) back out to top-level.

+Limitations:

+- This only works for nodes with an explicit `ID:: ...` line.
+- The target group must have a closing line (`--` / `----`) for the drop to work.